Infineon/Firmware-loader/README.md

 -   windows

 From the release page, download and unzip the appropriate zip archive for your OS.
+You can put the tool in any convenient location.
+ModusToolbox 1.1 installed an earlier version of the tool here: *install-dir/tools/fw-loader-2.1*.

-Open a command window in the tool's bin directory, and follow the instructions below.
+After installing, open a command window in the tool's bin directory, and follow the instructions below.

 On Linux OS, run the udev_rules\\install_rules.sh script before the first run of